Ladywood B16 8, Highgate, Spring Vale B10 0, Lozells, Aston, Sparkbrook, Edgbaston, Merry Hill B66 2, Nechells, Bordesley Green

 If the RCD suddenly starts to trip again after plugging in a particular item, you have likely found the cause.

-A circuit breaker that is not rated to the required level of the home’s electricity system might need to be replaced.
+It may be necessary to replace your circuit breaker if it is rated higher than the electrical requirements of your home.
 Professional electricians can visit homes for visual inspection to determine whether or not the RCD needs to be replaced.

 Each Residual-current Device is designed so that it trips when the current passing through it exceeds an a predetermined value.
-If the RCD’s maximum rating is too low it will trip without reason.
+It will trip unnecessarily if it is below its rated value.
 Your RCD may be tripping frequently.
-This could indicate that the current rating is incorrect and the RCD should be replaced.
+This could indicate that it has the wrong rated current and should be replaced with one of the correct rating.

-An RCD of low quality can lead to premature tripping.
+A low-quality RCD is a common cause of premature tripping.
 A genuine RCD will be able to reset itself in a matter of minutes.
 It should not trip while it’s resetting.
-Good quality RCDs will be able to withstand constant current for at minimum an hour.
+RCDs of good quality should be able withstand currents for at least an entire hour.

 Maintaining a high standard of electrical safety is crucial.
 A shortcut is created when the resistance of a piece or wiring exceeds a certain amount of electricity.
-If this path happens to include water or dampness, your RCD will trip to protect you from the risk of electrocution, which is probably why the RCD keeps tripping.
+Your RCD will trip if the path is contaminated with water or dampness.
+This protects you from electrocution.

 It is best for a trained electrician to replace low quality RCD.
 This professional installation is usually necessary.
 It can even be dangerous for you to replace the RCD on your own.
 To avoid this, hire a trusted contractor.